Southland-Steel/ssf-powerfab/timeline3/docs/gantt-help.md

     - Level 2: Generally represents the lot number
 3. Only tasks that are **less than 99% complete** (filters out finished tasks)
 4. Only tasks assigned to the **Fabrication** resource
+5. Only tasks that have **Fabrication** as the description
-5. Only elements that have a valid description
+6. Only elements that have a valid description
-6. Only tasks that have both start and end dates defined
+7. Only tasks that have both start and end dates defined

 ## Why Some Tasks Might Not Appear